-The much-anticipated Paris Saint-Germain collaboration with Jordan Brand has finally been confirmed and unveiled at the Parc des Princes late last week.
-There had been rumors about the deal earlier this summer, and the thought of a big club such as PSG teaming up with the iconic brand seemed to make all the sense in the world.
+The much-anticipated Paris Saint-Germain collaboration with Jordan Brand was confirmed and unveiled at the Parc des Princes on September 13, 2018.
+There had been rumors about the deal earlier in the summer, and the thought of a big club such as PSG teaming up with the iconic brand seemed to make all the sense in the world.
 By simply roaming the internet and following “football Twitter,” you have probably seen leaked photos of the highly sought after kit, but when PSG’s official site announced the collaboration, the excitement from fans and even non-PSG fans was beautiful to witness.
 For a club with so much ambition, even this announcement was massively impressive.

 While observing my Twitter feed after the official announcement, I was taken aback by some who were unfamiliar with the Jordan Brand.
 This was one of the reasons this collaboration is so important.
 The partnership is not solely for Paris Saint-Germain’s exposure as a football club, but also for Jordan, who even though are largely recognized globally, still need to reach pockets of the population who aren’t as familiar with the logo as American consumers.